Sponsors and Community Partners

 The Ridgefield Public Schools welcome Library staff regularly for before, during and after school programs, and the Library hosts frequent field trips by young students and their teachers.
 Library-initiated programs have brought scientists, performers and others into the classroom as part of The Big Read, the International Year of Astronomy and Einstein's Big Idea.
 Librarians have presented numerous programs as part of After School Enrichment programs, including the Caldecott Club at Ridgebury and Branchville Elementary Schools in 2013.

 The Library and the Keeler Tavern collaborate on numerous programs such as What the Dickens! and Ridgefield Remembers the Civil War.
-The Museum also hosts many programs for the Library during construction.
+The Museum also hosted many programs for the Library during construction.

-The Ridgefield Playhouse for Movies and the Performing Arts was the Library's partner in The Big Read and has been generous with making its stage available for Library programs such as appearances by Frank McCourt and Mary Higgins Clark.
-During construction, the Ridgefield Library @ The Playhouse series includes event such as "Entertaining Conversations" with David Sedaris, Ira Glass and Stephen Sondheim.
+The Ridgefield Playhouse for Movies and the Performing Arts is the Library's partner in The Big Read and has been generous with making its stage available for Library programs such as appearances by Frank McCourt and Mary Higgins Clark.
+During construction, the Ridgefield Library @ The Playhouse series included event such as "Entertaining Conversations" with David Sedaris, Ira Glass and Stephen Sondheim.
+The Library continues to co-sponsor literature-based programsfor adults and children at the Playhouse.

 The Ridgefield Guild of Artists co-sponsors the Library’s ARTalk series, a series of art, architecture, and design lectures, workshops and art field trips.